HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/index.rst

 .. code-block:: text

    mc_replica_fit/
-   ├── fit_replicas/     # Folder containing replica sub‐folders (one per replica) with exportgrid files.
+   ├── fit_replicas/     # Folder containing replica sub-folders (one per replica) with exportgrid files.
    ├── pdf_model.pkl     # pickled PDF model used for the fit ├── input/            # directory of input data and runcard(s)
    ├── filter.yml        # YAML file: copy of the input runcard └── md5               # checksum file to verify integrity of the fit folder

 where the ``fit_replicas`` folder contains the subfolders of the replicas that were used in the fit.

+Finding the :math:`\chi^2` of a Monte Carlo fit
+"""""""""""""""""""""""""""""""""""""""""""""""

+The :math:`\chi^2` for each replica of your Monte Carlo fit will be stored in the ``fit_replicas/replica_n/mc_loss.csv`` file.
+It lists the training and validation losses for every 50 epochs.

+Postfit selection
+"""""""""""""""""

-This subfolder, in particular, is used by the `colibri.scripts.mc_postfit` script to perform a postfit selection of the replicas.
+The ``fit_replicas`` is used by the ``colibri.scripts.mc_postfit`` script to perform a postfit selection of the replicas.
 The postfit script also takes care of creating the ``replicas`` folder, which is the one needed for the evolution of the fit.